 - Officers of the Authority no related party disclosures arose in relation to officers. - Members of the Authority have direct control over the Authority's financial and operating policies.

-Notes to the financial statements (continued) (forming part of the financial statements for the year ended 31 March 2014)
+(forming part of the financial statements for the year ended 31 March 2015)

 19. Related party transactions (continued)